David-McKenna/udpPacketManager/README.md

 Funding
 -------
-This project was written while the author was receiving funding from the Irish Research Council's Government of Ireland Postgraduate Scholarship Program.
+This project was written while the author was receiving funding from the Irish Research Council's Government of Ireland Postgraduate Scholarship Program (GOIPG/2019/2798).